 A survey of historical documents in the various repositories in Hardwick, completed in April 2001, revealed a wealth of holdings.
-The Hardwick Gazette, holds a complete morgue that dates to 1896.
-The Jeudevine Memorial library houses records and manuscripts of its development and operation since its founding in 1896.
 The Town Clerk's Office has responsibility for town records from the early 19th century, including the records of the school system.
-HHS has focused on on records in the areas of business and social activity as well as genealogical resources.
+HHS has focused on records in the areas of business and social activity as well as genealogical resources.
+The Hardwick Gazette recently donated its complete morgue from 1896 to the Hardwick Historical Society.